Every single year

 25%

-of new garments go unsold due to overproduction
+of new garments remain unsold due to overproduction

 Volunteers use nets and bags to gather textile waste from beaches and coastal areas.